coinvent/coinvent/architecture.md

 Please read the [Glossary / Jargon buster](http://ccg.doc.gold.ac.uk/research/coinvent/internal/?page_id=356) first.
 For further information, please see the reference documents listed at the end of this file.

+## Core Object: The Partial Blend Diagram

+The object type at the heart of Coinvent is the Blend Diagram.
+The specification is intentionally broad to support several use-cases.

+Concepts are defined in CASL or OWL.
+Mappings between concepts are defined in DOL.
+Metadata is also defined in DOL.
+The Blend Diagram may be a single file, or several linked files, using DOL's support for urls.

+A `Blend Diagram` consists of:

+1. A Blended Concept
+2. A set of Input Concepts (typically 2)
+3. A Base Concept, which is a common base for all the Input Concepts
+4. Mappings from the Base Concept to each of the Input Concepts.
+5. Mappings from each of the Input Concepts to the Blended Concept.
+6. Optional metadata about each of the Concepts, such as evaluation scores,  proof obligations, or relationship to other Concepts.

+The Blended Concept *may* be a colimit, but it does not have to be.
+The Base Concept *may* be found via anti-unification, but it does not have to be.

+A `Partial Blend Diagram` is simply a Blend Diagram where any part may be missing or incomplete, and Concepts do not have to be consistent.
+The Partial Blend Diagram allows that blends may be developed (perhaps iteratively).

 ## Languages / File Formats

 Coinvent will focus on human-readable text-file formats.